rantmakes/RBP-Pi/README.md

 ## Important Notice

-This is "pre-release" software for beta testers of Roastmaster for iOS10, due out in Fall 2016.
-This will NOT working with existing versions of Roastmaster (9 and below).
+This is fork from the "pre-release" software for beta testers of Roastmaster for iOS10, due out in Fall 2016.
+This will NOT working with prior versions of Roastmaster (9 and below).

 ## Roastmaster RDP Probe Host (SBC)

-Roastmaster_RDP_Probe_Host is is a customizable Single Board Computer (SBC) application to send thermocouple readings via the Roastmaster Datagram Protocol (RDP) to Roastmaster iOS over a WiFi Network.
+Roastmaster_RDP_Probe_Host is a customizable Single Board Computer (SBC) application to send sensor readings via the Roastmaster Datagram Protocol (RDP) to Roastmaster iOS over a WiFi Network, developed by Rainfrog Inc.

 Roastmaster is coffee roasting toolkit and data logging software, in which users can log temperature data during their coffee roasting sessions.
 This logging can be done either manually or via separate electronic thermocouple reading "clients".